nmdanny/DistributedProject/README.md

 1. If you don't have Rust, install the latest stable version.
 The recommended way of installing Rust is via [Rustup](https://rustup.rs/)

-2. Compile the project by running `cargo build`
+2. Compile the project by running `cargo build --release` Note, there are major performance differences between the debug and release builds, and this effect is multiplied when you run multiple instances of a server.
+Running in debug build requires higher timeouts, otherwise there'd be no progress at all (servers wouldn't be able to process shares fast enough before having to proceed to the next round)

 3. Generating keys & certificates:
-   - Run `cargo run --bin cert_gen --num_servers 5 --num_clients 50` to generate
+   - Run `cargo run --release --bin cert_gen --num_servers 5 --num_clients 50` to generate
      public & private key-pairs for 5 servers and 50 clients

    - For TLS, run